Normal Bundles of Rational Normal Curves on Hypersurfaces: Hypersurfaces of Degree at Least 3

 \subsection{Dimension Count}

-Theorem \ref{existence} shows that for all possible splitting types $E$ of $N_{C/X}$ we can compute an hypersurface $X$ for which $N_{C/X}\cong E$.
+Theorem \ref{existence} shows that for all possible splitting types $E$ and $E'$ we can obtain a degree $d\ge 3$ hypersurface $X$ for which $N_{C/X}$ has the given splitting type.
 A natural question that arises is if we can compute the dimension of the space of such hypersurfaces, and if it is the expected one.